 - If they are willing, interview your parents or other key players from your past.
 Ask questions about your childhood that do not make sense to you.
 What was going on when you were neglected or abused in some way?
 Find out about your caregivers’ childhoods.
 Doing this allows us to see our parents’ hang-ups as part of their childhood survival patterns and less about us.

-- Answer the questions below in two ways:
+- Answer the questions below in three ways from your:

-- From your parents’ or primary caregivers’ perspective and experience.
+- Parents’ or primary caregivers’ perspective and experience.

 Write Out the Answers to these Questions:

 - What was going on at five-years-old (and the years into adulthood) that resulted in…?

 - How do you describe your childhood — joyful, protected, neglected, restrained, painful, scary?

 - What were some of your happiest moments?

 - What were some of the most disturbing moments?

 - Are there any regrets?
 If so, what?